Free shipping from 29 € (Germany)

 Cracks due to stresses in the horn wall

-Large volume fluctuations in and between the horny layers create tension.
-These arise because the horny layers absorb and release water at different rates.
+Large volume fluctuations in and between the horn layers create tension.
+These arise because the horn layers absorb and release water at different rates.
 This can result in fine cracks through which horn-decomposing germs (bacteria and fungi) can penetrate the hoof.
 This can be compared to the nail channels in a shod hoof.
 This also encourages the hoof to break out.

-Horn that is unphysiologically too dry becomes hard and inelastic; some horses then walk like on eggs because their "shoes" are too tight.
+Horn that is too dry becomes hard and inelastic; some horses may even be unwilling to amble around.
 This can often be observed in foal paddocks after long dry periods.
-The hoof becomes inelastic and loses most of its cushioning properties.
-The shocks then have to be absorbed by the overlying joints, tendons and ligaments.
+The hoof becomes inelastic and loses most of its shock-absorbing properties.
+The dynamic load then has to be absorbed by the overlying joints, tendons and ligaments.
 If there are already underlying diseases of the musculoskeletal system, this can result in a clumsy gait or even lameness.

 Fig. 1: Radially distributed cracks in the horn wall due to dryness

-The glaze layer is a very thin horny layer that lies on the hoof like a skin.
+The periople is a very thin layer that lies on the hoof like a skin.
 Its task is to regulate the evaporation and water absorption of the hoof.
-However, in almost all horses in human hands, the glaze layer is largely worn away in the lower hoof area - especially on the toe - due to movement in sandy terrain (indoor arena, sand arena, cross-country).
+However, in almost all domestic horses the periople is largely worn away in the lower hoof area - especially on the toe - due to movement in sandy terrain (indoor arena, sand arena, cross-country).

 This layer is also often rasped off during hoof trimming by the farrier or hoof trimmer and is therefore only partially present on the hoof.
-Very often the hoof walls have to be stretched, i.e. straightened, during hoof trimming, e.g. to correct positioning errors or bent hoof walls.
-If this is not done sufficiently, the result is bent walls with widespread white lines, also in conjunction with white line disease (WLD) and wall breakouts.
+Very often the hoof walls have to be straightened, during hoof trimming, e.g. to correct misalignments or bent hoof walls.
+If this is not done sufficiently, bent hooves and stretched white lines and WLD will develop.

-Here it is definitely more important to keep the hooves in a correct, resilient shape than to insist on maintaining the glaze layer.
-The function of the glaze layer can be replaced with water and high-quality care products such as Keralit Hoof-Elast or Laurel Ointment.
+Here it is definitely more important to keep the hooves in a correct, resilient shape than to insist on maintaining the perioplic layer.
+The function of the perioplic layer can be replaced with water and high-quality care products such as Keralit Hoof-Elast or Laurel Ointment.
 There is no substitute for a correct, resilient hoof shape!

 Does soaking and then greasing make sense?

-The often propagated daily watering and then greasing during longer dry periods unfortunately only works once, as the hoof wall after the first greasing is insulated from further water absorption by the grease from the previous day, the water largely rolls off.
-This procedure only makes sense with water-friendly care products, such as Keralit Bay Leaf Ointment or Keralit Hoof-Elast.
+The frequently propagated daily hydration followed by application of grease unfortunately only works once, as the hoof wall after the first application of balm is insulated from further water absorption by the grease from the previous day, the water largely rolls off.
+This procedure only makes sense with hydrophilic care products, such as Keralit Laurel Ointment or Keralit Hoof Elast.
 These allow further water absorption.

 Frequent misinterpretations: Too dry or already WLD?